gromnitsky/make-commonjs-depend/README.md

     Usage: make-commonjs-depend [options] file.js ...

     Available options:
       -h, --help                 output usage information & exit -V, --version              output the version number & exit -v, --verbose              increase a verbosity level (debug only) -o, --output [FILE]        write result to a FILE instead of stdout -p, --prefix [STRING]      the prefix is prepended to the name of the target -m, --mode [STRING]        makefile, tree-dumb, dot
-          --dups-check          analyze any file exactly once
+          --mk-recipe [STRING]   add a recipe to targets that have non-zero deps --dups-check           analyze any file exactly once
           --no-circular-error    skip circular nodes (not recommended)

 ### Quick visual test